mrhp00/Psychological-Talent-Identification-App/HELP.md

   - Totals: A summary row is displayed at the top showing per-student totals across recorded dates.
   - Save: Persists attendance and scores into `class.sqlite3`.
   - Timer/Alarm: A simple toolbar in Class View provides a countdown timer (enter seconds) with Start/Pause/Reset and an audible beep + popup when time expires.

+### v3.0.0
+- New: Merge Entities tool to combine multiple entity files and remove duplicates
+- New: Visual Keys Editor for creating/editing questions and answer keys (auto-opens if keys.json missing)

+### v2.2.0
+- Footer now shows total number of entries
+- Search window allows editing and deleting entries directly

+### v2.1.0
+- New: Remove Duplicates tool to auto-remove duplicate entries
+- Footer shows last modified date in both Gregorian and Shamsi (Persian) calendars
+- Live update of entity list after add, edit, delete, and search actions

+### v2.0.0
+- Bug fixes: PyInstaller/PyQt5 packaging, icon support, and data handling
+- New features: Edit and delete entries from the main table

 ## Using Class Management